sammyv0lt/sammyv0lt/README.md

 - 👋 Hi, I’m @sammyv0lt
 - 👀 I’m interested in Machine Learning, Astronomy, Robotics, & Gaming
 - 🌱 I’m currently following The Odin Project, a rookie in Python and Ruby.
-- 💞️ I’m looking to collaborate on this RSS project I'm not sure how to start, anything, really.
+- 💞️ I’m looking to collaborate on this RSS project I'm not sure how to start anything, really.
 - 📫 How to reach me ... here.

 <!---